ongunakaycom/IBM-Front-End-Development-Capstone-Project/README.md

 We welcome contributions to improve the StayHealthy platform!
 If you'd like to contribute, please fork the repository, create a new branch, and submit a pull request.

-### Steps for contributing:
-1. Fork the repository.
-2. Create a feature branch (`git checkout -b feature-branch`).
-3. Make your changes and commit them (`git commit -am 'Add feature'`).
-4. Push to the branch (`git push origin feature-branch`).
-5. Submit a pull request.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the License - see the [LICENSE](LICENSE) file for details.

 ## Contact Information